EngDann/Pokedex/README.md

 ## Credits

--   Designed and developed by EngDann, with guidance from various online resources and community contributions.
+-   Designed and developed by EngDann.
 -   Icons and Pokémon data provided by the respective copyright holders.

 ## Contact